ME-ICA/tedana/docs/approach.rst

 Here are the echo-specific time series for a single voxel in an example resting-state scan with 8 echoes.
+This voxel was selected because it is fairly correlated with the checkerboard task, but you can see that the signal changes substantially across echoes.

 .. image:: /_static/a01_echo_timeseries.png